Acekicker277/printf/README.md

-### 10. The negative is the equivalent of the composer's score, and the print the perfor
+### 10. The negative is the equivalent of the composer's score, and the print the performance

-mance

 `Handle the precision for non-custom conversion specifiers.  `